gvwilson/sensibleadventures/santas/santas.md

 "That sounds kind of lonely,"
 was all Finner could think to say.

-Santa Peri shrugged.
+Santa Hood shrugged.
 "It works out.
-Some of the science elves think we're actually why different universes exist.
+Some of the science elves think we're why all those universes exist.
-Every santa that can be, must be, so..."
+Every kind of santa that can be, must be.
+It's all very quantum."
 She shrugged again.

 "So what kind of santa are you?"
 Finner asked.

-"I'm Santa Hood," she said proudly.
+She grinned wickedly.
-"Every New Year's Eve I steal presents from the rich and give them to the poor.
+"I'm the kind that steals presents from the rich and gives them to the poor."

-And where Lothar comes from, he's called the Forest Claus."
+Finner digested that for a moment.

-"Let me guess: you chop down trees and everyone gets firewood as a gift?"
+"And you're the kind that chops down trees and gives everyone firewood as a gift?" they asked Santa Greenwood.
-Finner said.

-There was an awkward silence.
-"Not quite,"
-Santa Lothar rumbled.
+"No,"
+the burly man growled.
-"I bring gifts for the trees.
+"The gifts are for the trees.
 The ax is for chopping down anyone who tries to hurt them."

 "I haven't...
 brought anyone...
 a gift...
 in years,"
-Santa Hotep wheezed wistfully.
+Santa Hotep wheezed wistfully in the awkward silence that followed.
 "After...
 the oasis...
 dried up...